Greg Taylor (Scottish footballer)

-Greg John Taylor (born 5 November 1997) is a Scottish professional footballer who plays as a left-back for Celtic and the Scotland national team.
+Greg John Taylor (born 5 November 1997) is a Scottish professional footballer who plays as a left-back for Greek Superleague club PAOK and the Scotland national team.
+He was in the Rangers youth system but was released and then signed for Kilmarnock, where he made his senior debut.
+After three seasons in the Kilmarnock first team, Taylor was sold to Celtic in September 2019.
+He won five Scottish league championships in six seasons with Celtic, and then signed for Super League Greece club PAOK in 2025.

+After playing regularly for the Scotland under-21 team, Taylor made his full international debut for Scotland in June 2019.

 Club career

 Early years

 He started his career as a youth player at Rangers and was associated with the Ibrox club for six years until he was released, with the club saying he was "too small and too slight."
 He then signed for Kilmarnock in July 2014, and captained their under-17 and under-20 youth teams before making his progression into first team football in 2016.

 Kilmarnock

 Taylor made his first team debut for Kilmarnock on 14 May 2016, starting at left back in a Scottish Premiership game against Dundee United.
 He then made his second start in the second leg of the Scottish Premiership Play-off Final, which Kilmarnock won 4–0 against Falkirk to win the tie 4–1 on aggregate.
 After the 2015–16 season ended, Taylor signed a three-year contract with Kilmarnock.

 Having kept his place in the team under managers Lee Clark, Lee McCulloch and Steve Clarke (the latter of whom oversaw a dramatic improvement in the club's form during 2017–18), Taylor was rewarded with another new contract in April 2018, running until June 2021.
 Taylor scored his first goal for the club, the first in a 5–0 win against Hamilton Accies on 30 March 2019.

 During the summer 2019 transfer window, Kilmarnock rejected offers for Taylor from Nürnberg, Sunderland and Celtic.